Quilliam (think tank): Tactics

 According to Alex MacDonald in Middle East Eye, Quilliam was "regularly accused [...] of authoritarianism as well as targeting Muslim groups across the UK and tarring them with the "extremist" label with little evidence."
 In October 2009, Husain said to The Guardian that he was in favour of Muslims being spied upon by the British state even if they were not suspected of committing crimes.
 Husain said: "It is gathering intelligence on people not committing terrorist offences.
 If it is to prevent people getting killed and committing terrorism, it is good and it is right."
 Douglas Murray described this attitude as 'appallingly illiberal'.

 Sayeeda Warsi, the first female Muslim member of a British Cabinet, described Quilliam in her book The Enemy Within (2017) as "a bunch of men whose beards are tame, accents crisp, suits sharp, and who have a message the government wants to hear".

 After Quilliam folded in April 2021, Malia Bouattia, former president of the National Union of Students, said that "for 13 years Quilliam reinforced the idea that Muslims are a suspect community and supported the draconian 'counter-terrorism' policies being pushed by the government".
 She claimed the foundation "leaves behind a toxic legacy, which will continue to harm the Muslim community in the United Kingdom and beyond".

 Henry Jackson Society

-Quilliam worked with the Henry Jackson Society, a neoconservative think tank whose Associate Director, Douglas Murray, supported the 2003 invasion of Iraq and has described Islamophobia as "a crock".
+Quilliam worked with the Henry Jackson Society, a neoconservative think tank, and has described Islamophobia as "a crock".
 In 2006, Murray also called for an end to "all immigration into Europe from Muslim countries".